 Some people do not feel well on a particular brand of levothyroxine.
 All levothyroxine drugs in the UK are generics (copies) of the original brands.

 Some people feel better on one generic than they do on another.
 Try to work out if you feel better on a particular generic and ensure that this is the brand given to you by the pharmacy.
 If one particular pharmacy does not have it in stock, try another pharmacy.
 Pharmacies may be purchasing whatever is cheapest at the time of ordering so you may need to insist on health grounds.
 You can try asking your GP to put the name of the generic onto your prescription rather than just “levothyroxine”.

 Levothyroxine often contains lactose or may contain mannitol instead of lactose.
-Some people have a lactose intolerance and some people may have an intolerance to mannitol.
-Thyroid UK has a list of all thyroid hormone medications in the UK and some non-UK brands including their ingredients which you can find here.
+Some people have lactose intolerance and some people may have an intolerance to mannitol.
+Thyroid UK has a list of all thyroid hormone medications in the UK and some non-UK brands including their ingredients.

 Are you on enough levothyroxine?

 You may not actually be on enough levothyroxine.
 Dr Anthony Toft answered questions in the doctors’ magazine, Pulse, in an article entitled, “Key questions on thyroid disease” in which he stated:

 “The appropriate dose of levothyroxine is that which restores euthyroidism and serum TSH to the lower part of the reference range – 0.2-0.5mU/l.

 In this case, free thyroxine is likely to be in the upper part of its reference range or even slightly elevated – 18-22pmol/l.
 Most patients will feel well in that circumstance.